scienceai/mesh-tree/README.md

 Returns all terms contained by term UI (both preferred and not).

-Example: 'T000003' returns [ '"A23187, Antibiotic"', '"Antibiotic A23187"' ]
+Example: 'T000003' returns [ 'A23187, Antibiotic', 'Antibiotic A23187' ]

 ##### getAllTermsByDescUI (desc_ui)

 Returns all terms by descriptor record unique identifier (i.e., all terms for all concepts, both preferred and not).

-Example: 'D000001' returns [ '"A23187, Antibiotic"', '"Antibiotic A23187"', '"A23187"', '"A 23187"', '"A-23187"', '"Calcimycin"' ]
+Example: 'D000001' returns [ 'A23187, Antibiotic', 'Antibiotic A23187', 'A23187', 'A 23187', 'A-23187', 'Calcimycin' ]

 ##### getScopeNoteByDescUI (desc_ui)

 Returns scope note for descriptor record unique identifier (scope notes are contained in the preferred concept record).

-Example: 'D000001', via concept 'M0000001', returns "An ionophorous, polyether antibiotic from Streptomyces chartreusensis.
+Example: 'D000001', via concept 'M0000001', returns 'An ionophorous, polyether antibiotic from Streptomyces chartreusensis.
 It binds and transports CALCIUM and other divalent cations across membranes and uncouples oxidative phosphorylation while inhibiting ATPase of rat liver mitochondria.
-The substance is used mostly as a biochemical tool to study the role of divalent cations in various biological systems."
+The substance is used mostly as a biochemical tool to study the role of divalent cations in various biological systems.'

 ##### getParentDescUIsForDescUI (desc_ui)